Have you ever considered your brand positioning?

 I believe this is the hardest part, especially for a non-designer.

-Firstly there are thousands of options to choose from so you can easily be confused.
-Then every font conveys a different emotion and perception, so you want to find something that will complement your brand attributes and identity.
+Firstly, there are thousands of options to choose from, so you can easily be confused.
+Then, every font conveys a different emotion and perception, so you want to find something that will complement your brand attributes and identity.

-To make this step easier for you, I am listing down the 5 most commonly used logo fonts.
+To make this step easier for you, I am listing the 5 most commonly used logo fonts.

 I. Serif